|2008-2009 Ligue title|

 Pauleta never played in the Primeira Liga, having spent twelve of those campaigns in Spain and France.
 He scored 109 goals across all competitions for PSG.
 At Bordeaux, he was the league top scorer once and was also voted twice as the division's player of the season.
 Pauleta also scored 47 goals in 88 matches for Portugal, a national record at the time of his retirement.
 He played for his country in two World Cups and two European Championships.

 De Harder scored 3 goals in 11 games for the Dutch national side.
 He represented the Netherlands at the 1938 World Cup Finals.
 His international career was limited because of the War and he also turned professional and played in France.
 He played in France for FC Girondins de Bordeaux and later became a manager with AS Angoulême and FC Mulhouse.

 ST: Laurent Robuschi (France)

 ST: Edouard Kargu (France)

-Born in Poland, Kargu's family moved to France in the 1930's.
-His real was Kargulewicz.
+Born in Poland, Edouard Kargu's family moved to France in the 1930's.
+His full name was Kargulewicz.
 He played professionally for Bordeaux between 1947 and 1958, but his playing career before 1947 was unclear.
+He played for Congac.
 He was the Ligue 1 top scorer in the 1953–54 season scoring 27 goals.
 In 1950, he made his international debut against Belgium.
-He would play 11 times for France.
+He would play 11 times for France between 1950 and 1953.